orefalo/g2/README.md

 Unstacks a WIP from the history into the workspace.

+### upgrade

+Upgrades G2 by syncing with the github code repository

 ### wip

 Easy way to save your WIP (Work In Progress).
 Stacks all current changes as a commit on the history.